rylaix/MEVGuard-Open-Source-MEV-Blocker-Verification-Tool/README.md

 │
 ├── queries/                                # Directory with all queries used │   ├── fetch_backruns.sql                  # Fetch Mevblocker backruns
+│   ├── mevguard_tracking.sql               # A layout for our tracking SQLite DB
 │   └── fetch_remaining_transactions.sql    # Fetch data outside of MEV
 │
 ├── config/